Goodman Theatre: Revival and independence (1957–1984)

+A new home (since 1985)

+Robert Falls took over in 1985, and during his 35-year tenure attracted myriad talents including directors Michael Maggio and David Petrarca, playwrights Dael Orlandersmith and Regina Taylor, and set and costume designers Joseph Nieminski and Virgil Johnson respectively.

-In 2000, the company moved into its new facility at 170 North Dearborn in Chicago's theater district.
-The 171,000 sqft project was designed by KPMB Architects, DLK Architecture Inc., and architects associated with the McClier Corporation.
+The company wanted a new space with better acoustics and more space for scenery and effects.
+After a 12-year campaign to raise funds to move to a new home, in November 2000, the Goodman moved into their new theater at 170 North Dearborn in Chicago's theater district.
+The 171,000 sqft project was designed by Toronto firm KPMB Architects, DLK Architecture Inc., and architects associated with the McClier Corporation.
 It has two fully modern auditoriums, named the Albert and the Owen, after two members of the Goodman family who continue to be major donors.
 In August 2000, associate artistic director Michael Maggio died and the company established the Michael Maggio Emerging Designer Award in his honor; it is bestowed alongside the Michael Merritt Award for Excellence in Design and Collaboration.

-Celebrating its 100th birthday in 2025, the Goodman has been called "the most important theater in America's second most important theatrical city."
+In 2022 after artistic directorship at Atlanta's Alliance Theatre, Susan V. Booth took over from Falls, becoming the first woman to lead the Goodman.
+Celebrating its 100th birthday in 2025, Chicago Tribune writer Chris Jones called the Goodman "the most important theater in America's second most important theatrical city."

 Awards

 In 1992, the theatre company received the Regional Theatre Tony Award, joining Steppenwolf Theatre as Chicago-based recipients of the award.
-Four other Chicago-based companies, Victory Gardens Theater (in 2001), Chicago Shakespeare Theater (in 2008), Lookingglass Theatre Company (in 2011), and Court Theatre (Chicago) (in 2022) have also received the award, making Chicago the most recognized city in the country by this prestigious live theater award.
+Since then, four other Chicago-based companies, Victory Gardens Theater (in 2001), Chicago Shakespeare Theater (in 2008), Lookingglass Theatre Company (in 2011), and Court Theatre (Chicago) (in 2022) have also received the award, making Chicago the most recognized city in the country by this prestigious live theater award.
 The Goodman has also won many Joseph Jefferson awards.